Rath2601/core_java/README.md

 ```

 4. final variable can have setter method, but setters are meaningless since we can’t set new value
-5. final can’t be used with static/non-static block.
+5. final can’t be used with static/non-static block. [ collection of statements executed at a specific point in the class lifecycle.
+You cannot "override" a block, you cannot "extend" a block, and you cannot "reassign" a block. ]
 6. final var --> Used for constants that are specific to "each object instance" and remain unchanged after initialization.  (can be initialized for each object using a constructor, non-static block. that's why this differs from static final)
 7. static final var --> Used for constants that are associated with the class itself and are shared across "all instances".